-India ecommerce competition heats up
+Ecommerce in India: competition heats up

-Amazon is a major player in Japan where it goes head to head with local rival Rakuten Ichiba.
+Amazon is a major player in Japan where it goes head-to-head with local rival Rakuten Ichiba.
 Together, they account for more than 60% of online retail sales in the country.

 The big battleground in Asia is India, where online retail sales are dominated by Flipkart, which is owned by Walmart, and Amazon, which has invested at least $6 billion in India.
 However, the government limits foreign companies from selling their own inventory to Indian consumers, limiting them to operating marketplaces where local merchants sell to Indian shoppers.